vid/mdld/README.md

 The quad "database" is in-memory, on the server and the browser, so it can only handle thousands of notes / quads without slowing down or exploding.
-However, since it runs "alongside" CodiMD, the risk it will corrupt data is low.
+However, since it runs "alongside" Hedgedoc, the risk it will corrupt data is low.

 As it is, I find it priceless for my own work, but there is lots more to do.
 I am hoping to adapt it to HedgeDoc 2, as it emerges.